gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 This video segues partly into body positioning territory and has some info on footholds as well.
 I still put it here because I feel it functionally ties together what you learned about gripping techniques and hold types in the other tutorials.

+**Movement for Climbers – Body Positioning for Sidepulls & Underclings**: [link](https://www.youtube.com/watch?v=Efaca9KZj8A)\
+Similar to Mani’s video on directional loading, this video is about the combination of handhold and body position.
+Very much worth a watch if holds that aren’t facing straight up are giving you trouble.

 ### Hips/Body Positioning Tutorials

 **Eric Karlsson Bouldering – Hips**: [link](https://www.youtube.com/watch?v=jbj7XMLOWgE)\